Club Policies and Requirements

 - 2 Campus Wide Activities

-The ICC Assistant will track service hours based on Event Request
+The ICC Senator will track service hours based on Event Request

 Forms submitted.
 If your club chooses to do all 20 campus service